nathan-schubkegel/lurds2/README.md

 Prime Goals:
 * Multiplayer network support.
 (It's only fun to play if you can play with your friends!)
 * ANSI C. (It's only fun to develop if you must write it from the ground up!)
+* Also Lua.
+(C is for systems work - I really want something higher level for business logic)
 * Leverage original resources from Lords of the Realm 2.
-(It's only Lords of the Realm 2 if it looks like Lords of the Realm 2!)
+(It's only Lurds of the Room 2 if it looks like Lords of the Realm 2!)

-Building
+Development
 ---
 The project is built with TCC (Tiny C Compiler).
+* Build: Invoke `build.bat` in the root directory.
-Run build.bat in the root directory.
+* Run: Invoke `build.bat -run` in the root directory.

-Testing
+* Test: Invoke `build.bat -test` in the root directory.
+Currently the test app is a GUI application with exploratory/learning/example code demonstrating the various game engine features.
+Interpreting the results is human/manual.
+Sorry :)

+Release
 ---
-Automated unit tests only.
-Run test.bat in the root directory.
+Invoke `build.bat -publish` in the root directory.
+The `publish` folder becomes populated with all files needed to distribute and play Lurds of the Room 2.

 Licensing
 ---